CapnKitten/Material-Discord/README.md

 ## Changelog

-#### v1.8.1
+#### v1.8.2
-* Cyrillic font support added
-* Activity quick launcher and recently played cards updated
-* Activity now playing Twitch player updated
+* Game popout modal updated
-* Home tab notification updated
+* Tooltips updated
+* Updated elements that Discord changed (If I missed any, please let me know) - Server list is a WIP but I wanted to at least an update out to fix most of the changes

 [View previous changelogs](https://github.com/CapnKitten/BetterDiscord/blob/master/Material-Discord/README.md)